top of page

 From the inside dust cover: "This gripping story is set in the New Zealand gold rush of the 1860s.
 Fourteen-year-old Johnie Crawford, who has recently arrived in Dunedin from Edinburgh with his mother - his father did not survive the passage from England - gets caught up in the gold rush and gold fever that is mounting in the town.
 There he meets some tough characters who have lived their lives with the scent of gold in their nostrils and the thrill of the gold rush in their veins.
 He meets Tatey - a likeable rogue - and together they set up their own claim.
 Tatey and the other characters he meets teach Johnie much about life; gold prospecting is hard and he has to learn quickly how to survive in a rough and primitive environment, and to cope with his particular 'gold fever.'"

-Here are examples of pages from the book...
+Here are page examples from the book...

 Shining Rivers by Ruth Dallas - inside page